s2aluru/DSProjects/README.md

 <br/>
 I'm a Data Scientist and a Principal Software Engineer with passion for developing end to end data solutions.
 I have 16 years of experience implementing enterprise wide software solutions in Health sciences using various Microsoft, Java, Oracle technologies.
 <br/><br/>
 I got interested in Data Science about 5 years ago after reading how data can help improve products, services, customer experience and pursued online course to learn about statistics, machine learning and completed online <a href="https://credentials.edx.org/credentials/112d93eb68e5489ab0cde4589a0335fa/"> Micro-Masters degree</a> in Data Science from University of San Deigo in Decemeber 2018.
-After completing the degree, I have done freelancing for couple of companies and delivered useful insights.
+After completing the degree, I have done freelancing for couple of companies and delivered useful insights, predictions using Machine Learning.
 I want to use my Data Science and Software Engineering experience to build data driven solutions involving all phases (data collection, analysis, prediction, deployment) and find actionable insights.
 <br/><br/>
-This repository contains Data Science projects I have done out of my personal interest and others for Micro Masters.
+This repository contains Data Science projects I have done out of my personal interest.
 They are developed using Jupyter notebooks and Python.
 Listed below is the description of projects with a link to Html and source file.
 <br/>
 <br/>